ckacy01/java-spark-online-store/README.md

 - **Connection Pooling** - HikariCP for high-performance database connections
 - **Environment Configuration** - Multi-environment support via `.env` files
 - **JSON Serialization** - Gson with custom LocalDateTime and BigDecimal adapters
+- Creating views Mustache to connect with the backend.
+- Creating a js script to communicate with each endpoint.
+- Adding a new WebViewController and WebRoutes to manage the views.
+- Adding some styles with main.css to make the views prettier.

 #### Architecture Features
 - **SOLID Principles** - Clean architecture with separation of concerns